studio-asd/pkg/postgres/README.md

 ### Parallel Testing With Multiple Schemas

 The package allows the user to perform parallel testing to a single Postgres database by separating [Postgresql Schema](https://www.postgresql.org/docs/current/ddl-schemas.html) for each connection/session.
+Currently, it only supports the `public` schema.

+**Limitation**

+Currently, the test helper only taking `public` schema as the source of truth.
+And it expects everything is created within the `public` schema, so it won't work for multi-schema setup.

+If you create everything in the `public` schema then the helper functions will work as expected.

 **One Session One Schema**